ProjectAthenia/mobile/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.12.0

+New menu component!
+This update is a bit more hands on with a pretty large architectural change to make things easier going forward.
+To start, copy the following path `src/app/components/menu/`, and then register the new MenuComponent in `src/app/components/components.module.ts`.

+Once you have that part done, you now have to integrate the new menu component into the app.
+To do this complete the following steps.

+1. Copy over any customizations you have made to the menu in `src/app/app.component.html` to `src/app/components/menu/menu.component.html`.
+    This should then reveal any functions from `src/app/app.component.ts` that also need to be migrated to `src/app/components/menu/menu.component.ts`.
+2. Register the `ComponentsModule` in `src/app/app.module.ts`
+3. Replace the `ion-list` and it's children in `src/app/app.component.html` with `app-menu`.
+4. Update `src/app/app.component.ts` to current version.
+In most cases all of the customization here was done for the menu, so it should be able to be copied over directly.
+It is probably still wise to run a git diff when updating it though.
+5. Remove `should have menu labels` test from `src/app/app.component.spec.ts`

+Once that is done then the following tests have been updated to pass properly.

+* src/app/pages/home/home.page.spec.ts
+* src/app/pages/organization-dashboard/organization-dashboard.page.spec.ts

 ## 0.11.0

 Nice little one!
 This updates adds a new base page class that makes it easy to have multiple potential home pages within an application.